Florida vs. UCF Gasparilla Bowl NCAA Football Odds, Plays and Insights | December 23, 2021

 UCF Stats and Trends

-- UCF has played 12 games, with four wins against the spread.

-- The Knights have yet to cover the spread this season when underdogs by 6.5 points or more.
+- The Knights have been underdogs by 6.5 points or more two times this year and have not covered the spread once.

-- UCF's games this year have gone over the total in seven out of 12 opportunities (58.3%).
+- UCF has hit the over in 58.3% of its opportunities this season (seven times over 12 games with a set point total).

 - UCF is 3-4 against the spread and 4-3 overall in games when it records more than 26.6 points.

-- This year the Knights have turned the ball over 15 times, two more than the Gators' takeaways (13).
+- The Knights have turned the ball over two more times (15 total) than the Gators have forced a turnover (13) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.